Welcome To Transitional Kindergarten

 ELIGIBILITY: Transitional Kindergarten is designed for students who turn 5 years old between September 2 and December 2 and who may benefit from an enriched foundational early childhood education program to prepare them for success in traditional Kindergarten.
 Pursuant to law, EC 48000(c)

 - Longfellow Elementary

 - Willard Elementary

-Both Transitional Kindergarten and Expanded Transitional Kindergarten mean the student will be in a Kindergarten program for two years.
+Transitional Kindergarten means the student will be in a Kindergarten program for two years.
 Students attend the assigned school for one year; after that, they go to Kindergarten at their school of residence or the family applies via Open Enrollment School Choice for another PUSD campus or program.

 The Benefits of Transitional Kindergarten

 - Families have an additional option to ensure their children enter kindergarten with the maturity, confidence and skills they need to excel.